-Cleveland Pedestrian Accident Lawyers
+Cleveland Pedestrian Accident Lawyer

 No one should have to fear getting hit by a car when leaving the house.
 But unfortunately, pedestrians have to be more cautious than ever, because drivers are more distracted than ever.
-At Elk & Elk, we represent bicyclists, walkers, runners and other pedestrians who have been hit by cars, trucks, motorcycles and other motor vehicles.
+At Elk & Elk, we represent bicyclists, walkers, runners and other pedestrians who have been hit by cars, trucks, motorcycles, and other motor vehicles.

 Cleveland is a busy city, and pedestrians are everywhere.
 While most pedestrian-car collisions take place in crosswalks, they can happen anywhere: in downtown Cleveland, in the suburbs, in parking lots, in tourist areas, at Cleveland Hopkins International Airport, by Lake Erie – anywhere.

 Free consultation: No matter where your accident occurred – in Cleveland or elsewhere in Ohio – learn about your legal options in a no-cost consultation from an attorney at Elk & Elk.
 Call (800) ELK-OHIO to get started.

 The vast majority of pedestrian accidents could be avoided if motorists simply paid attention to their surroundings.
 Unfortunately, mistakes by motorists are a grave concern to pedestrians.